-Beechbrook UK SME Credit I Holdings Plc (the "Company") is a public limited company in England and Wales established under the Limited Companies Act 2006, registered on 20 November 2015 (09883003).
+Beechbrook UK SME Credit II Holdings Plc (the "Company") is a public limited company in England and Wales established under the Limited Companies Act 2006, registered on 11 January 2019 with registration number 11763030.
 The Company is a special purpose vehicle intended to hold and advance loans (and their related security) originated by Beechbrook UK SME Credit Limited (the "Investment Manager"), a subsidiary and authorised representative of Beechbrook Capital LLP, to UK small and medium sized enterprises.
 Its registered office and place of office are disclosed on page 2.

-Statement of compliance
+a) Statement of compliance

-These financial statements have been prepared in compliance with United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice), including FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" and the Companies Act 2006.
+These financial statements have been prepared in compliance with United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice, including FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland"), and the Companies Act 2006.